MathParamount/ESP32_Machine_learning-current_prediction-/README.md

-Durante a etapa do código houve diversos erros corrigidos que são mostrados aqui:
+Durante a etapa do código houve diversos erros corrigidos que são mostrados aqui (During the code step there were several issues wrapped up, which are showing right here):

 # Overview